monetha/prestashop-1.7/README.md

 Sometimes Smarty templates recompilation could be needed, navigate Advanced Parameters - Performance and click `Clear cache`.

+If you want to create a module from the contents of this repository, perform the actions below:

+1. `composer install`
+2. create a directory named `monethagateway`
+3. copy all the contents from this directory (except `releases` but including `vendor`) inside it
+4. create a zip-archive of new `monethagateway` directory's contents.

 ### If you have any questions or requests, feel free to ask them via support@monetha.io